There has been one epic problem in all my family tree research:

 Maybe Pat Lavelle had a story it was "Rowland":

-Maybe Pat Lavelle only knew about "Rowland" and not "Sir Rowland".
+Maybe Pat Lavelle knew about a "Rowland" and not "Sir Rowland".

-That would also explain Thomas Blennerhassett's odd wording.
+That would explain Thomas Blennerhassett's odd wording in reply,

 Pat incorporates the idea that Letitia is the daughter of Sir Rowland